-When you have completed your review, and I examine your narrative, I return to the document effecting those revisions necessary to achieve a concluding document that mutually we find agreeable.
+When you have completed your review, and I examine your narrative, I return to the document considering your suggested revisions I believe necessary to achieve a concluding document that mutually we find agreeable.

 Within reason, I place no limit on the collaboration towards that mutually agreeable document.
 When you're satisfied, I'm satisfied.
 I take zero shortcuts.

 When we've achieved that concluding document you'll be prepared to apply for those opportunities for which you are qualified.
 The turnaround, from commission to conclusion, and including the project turnaround, is ~15 business days.